-- He goes to his trading platform (provided by the broker) and places a BUY order.
+- He logins to his trading account and places a BUY order.

 - The stock exchange finds a SELLER for Ram.
 Once a seller is found, the buy order is executed.

-- Rs 1,35,000 is debited from Ram’s trading account and given to the exchange.
+- Now Rs 1,50,970 will be debited from Ram’s trading account and given to the exchange.

-- The exchange collects 100 Infosys shares from the seller and in return gives him Rs 1,35,000.
+- The exchange will collect 100 Infosys shares from the seller and in return transfer him Rs 1,50,970

-- The exchange then gives Ram 100 shares of Infosys.
+- The exchange will credit Ram’s Demat account with 100 Infosys shares.
 These shares are transferred to Ram’s Demat account in T+2 days.
 This is known as the settlement cycle.

-Remember, Ram used his ‘trading account’ to buy shares but the stock exchange ‘stored’ (credited) shares in his ‘Demat account’.
+Remember, Ram uses his ‘trading account’ to buy shares but the stock exchange ‘stores’ (credits) shares in his ‘Demat account’.
 The same process will happen for the seller as well.

 Let us look at how Demat account works in case of a SELL order.

-- Since he is selling shares, he does not need to fund his trading account.
+- Since he is selling shares, he does not need to transfer money to his trading account.